Example: Canonical Correlation

 that the specific method for computing the quartiles and the median can

-be specified on the Options - General tab).
+be specified on the Options dialog box - General tab).

 whisker plots are useful to determine if the distribution of a variable

 is symmetrical.
-If the distribution is not symmetrical, then you may want
+If the distribution is not symmetrical, you may want to

 Now, click the Matrix plot of correlations